 We compete with a number of other airlines that currently serve some of the routes on which we operate, including Avianca, American Airlines, Delta Air Lines, Aeromexico, and LATAM Group among others.
 Strategic alliances, bankruptcy restructurings and industry consolidations characterize the airline industry and tend to intensify competition.
-Several air carriers have merged and/or reorganized, including certain of our competitors, such as LAN-TAM, Avianca-Taca, American-US Airways and Delta-Northwest.
+Several air carriers have merged and/or reorganized, including certain of our competitors, such as LAN-TAM, Avianca-Taca, American-US Airways, Delta-Northwest and, most recently, the strategic partnership between Delta Airlines and LATAM Group.
 As a result, they have benefited from lower operating costs and fare discounting in order to maintain cash flows and to enhance continued customer loyalty.

 Traditional hub-and-spoke carriers in the United States and Europe continue to face substantial and increasing competitive pressure from LCCs offering discounted fares.
 The LCC business model appears to be gaining acceptance in the Latin American aviation industry.
 The LCCs' operations are typically characterized by point-to-point route networks focusing on the highest demand city pairs, high aircraft utilization, single class service and fewer in-flight amenities.
-As a result, we may face new and substantial competition from LCCs in the future, which could result in significant and lasting downward pressure on the fares we charge for flights on our routes.
+As a result, we may face new and substantial competition from

+LCCs in the future, which could result in significant and lasting downward pressure on the fares we charge for flights on our routes.
+Current LCCs such as Volaris, Spirit, JetBlue, Interjet and Gol are adding pressure to our fares and are also exploring new competitive routes overflying our Hub.
+We also expect more competition from new entrants in the market such as JetSmart and FlyBondi.
 In December 2016, Copa's subsidiary in Colombia, AeroRepública, launched Wingo, a low-cost business model to serve domestic destinations and some point-to-point international leisure markets, to improve Copa's position within Colombia, and better compete with low unbundled prices from LCCs.
 Although we intend to compete vigorously and maintain our strong competitive position in the industry, Avianca, LATAM and Viva Air represent a significant portion of the domestic market in Colombia and have access to greater resources as a result of their larger size.
 Therefore, Copa faces stronger competition now than in recent years, and its prior results may not be indicative of its future performance.